vhartman/vhartman.github.io/_posts/2025-04-19-numpy-aggregation.md

 - metric: euclidean, reduction: max
 - metric: abs max, reduction: max

-Additionally to this, we should distinguish in our function if we are computing a one-to-many distance, or if we are doing many-to-many distances{% include sidenote.html text="Due to legacy code choices, that will b changed as result of this experiment."%}.
+Additionally to this, we should distinguish in our function if we are computing a one-to-many distance, or if we are doing many-to-many distances{% include sidenote.html text="Due to legacy code choices, that will be changed as result of this experiment."%}.

-Code for everything can be found [here](https://github.com/vhartman/nu-nmpc/tree/blog_version).
+Code for everything can be found [here](https://github.com/vhartman/sliced-dist-bench), and more plots for different dimensions etc. can be found [here](https://github.com/vhartman/sliced-dist-bench/tree/master/final_plots).

 # Baseline

-We add some logic to decide what we need to compute depending on the function parameters, and translate the formulas above into code using all the numpy functions that make our life quite easy:
+We add some logic to decide what we need to compute depending on the function parameters, and translate the formulas above into code using all the numpy functions that make our life quite easy {% include sidenote.html text='We are only going to benchmark the one-to-many setting here.
+In the other setting, the conversion to a numpy array is a very slow part, and I do not know how to deal with this without a more significant change.'%}:

 ```python
 def batch_config_cost(